-This is an intensive weekend workshop designed to address and fine-tune theory and practice, specifically related to the content of NSCA's Certified Strength and Conditioning Specialist examination.
-Students will cover exam topics through a combination of classroom and practical experience.
-At the conclusion of this course, students will be taking a practice CSCS exam.
+This is an intensive workshop designed to address and fine-tune theory and practice specifically related to the content of NCSA's Certified Strength and Conditioning Specialist examination.
+Students will review exam topics through a combination of classroom and practical experience.
+Throughout this course, students will be taking practice CSCS exams.
+Prerequisites: MVSC-201, MVSC-202, MVSC-257, MVSC-355, MVSC-364, MVSC-463.
+Credit, one hour.

-Credit: one credit

 MVSC-476.
-HEALTH/FITNESS SPECIALIST® CERTIFICATION WORKSHOP 1:1:0
+HEALTH/FITNESS SPECIALIST® CERTIFICATION WORKSHOP

-This intensive workshop provides students with the knowledge, skills, and abilities required to sit for and pass ACSM's Health Fitness Specialist® Certification Exam.
-The course focuses on the ten competency areas of the exam, with an emphasis on exercise physiology and exercise prescription and programming.
-The Exercise Physiology Lab is used to prepare students for health appraisal techniques.
-Practice questions and a practice exam for the HFS® exam are provided.

-Credit: one credit
+This intensive workshop provides students with the knowledge, skills, and abilities required to sit for and pass American College of Sport Medicine's Certified Exercise Physiologist (EP-C) Certification Exam.
+The course focuses on the competency areas of the exam, with an emphasis on exercise physiology, testing, and prescription.
+Practice questions and a practice exam are provided.
+Prerequisites: MVSC-201, MVSC-202, MVSC-355, MVSC-364.
+Credit, one hour.
+Prerequisites: MVSC-355, MVSC-362, MVSC-466 Credit: one credit